 Why I put everything behind and decide to write about Klout at its dying second?

-Because, at the time they have started the Klout and invented the social media influence quantification method in 2008, everybody wrote about Klout such as how stupid this score is, how it quantify human interactions and some privacy protection issues of the platform.
+Because, at the time they have started this amazing platform and invented the social media influence quantification method in 2008, everybody wrote about it such as how stupid this score is, how it quantify human interactions and some privacy protection issues of the platform.
 This storm was hitting harder on them at that time.

 So, why not now when it is dying?